kjvonly/kjvonly.bible/client/src/docs/decisions/0003-manifest-events.md

 * New resources can be added without creating new kinds.
 * Clients can selectively download resources.
 * Overlay resources can be reused across Bible versions.
+* Full datasets and individual chapters can coexist.
 * Future storage strategies can be introduced without modifying resource identifiers.